flamerohr/react-native-layit/README.md

 };
 ```

-The above has the `style` prop provided take precendence over its own defined style, that means the `flexDirection: 'column'` could be changed to to `flexDirection: 'row'` by using the `row` property.
+The example has the `style` prop provided take precendence over its own defined style, that means the `flexDirection: 'column'` could be changed to to `flexDirection: 'row'` by using the `row` property.

-You could have it the other way round, but only it cases where you don't want any specific property to change.
+You could have it the other way round, but only it cases where you don't want any specific property to change, so if it was flipped in the example to `[props.style, myStyles]` then `SuccessButtonComponent` will always have `flexDirection: 'column'` even if the `row` property was used.

 ## Layout properties